 Natural alternative ways to treat GBS

-***Note: I’ve done my research…I found anecdotal showing that these methods may have worked for some people, but I haven’t found much “hardcore” scientific evidence.
-I don’t think it’s because these methods don’t work, but let’s just say that more randomized trials are needed!
+***Note: I’ve done my research…I found anecdotal evidence showing that these methods may have worked for some people, but I haven’t found much “hardcore” scientific evidence.
+I don’t think it’s because these methods don’t work, but more so that more randomized trials are needed!

 - Probiotics to encourage healthy gut flora (the one linked is the one I take).
 Also drinking kefir and kombucha, and eating fermented foods such as sauerkraut, kimchi, and yogurt (check out this study which found that probiotic therapy has the potential to reduce GBS colonization)